 Perhaps I’m misremembering…or conflating Lady Gaga’s “Born This Way” with my own life, I certainly wasn’t allowed to wear lipstick when I was young…

 I situate my work at the intersections of choreography and dance, sound and music, light and photography, video and text production, and popular culture.
 My conception of the world emerges through reference inside and out of dance.
 It drowns in and critiques the mediated aesthetics to which I am drawn: contemporary television, pop music and music videos, experimental video art, social media “branding,” poetic structure.
 I fixate on the webbed patterns that give rise to form and trope.
-My artistic praxis functions as a medium for processing the contemporary moment and our place within it.

 Elliot has presented their choreographic work all through the Midwest and East Coast including at the Ailey Citigroup Theater and Abrons Arts Center in Manhattan, NY, the Center for Performance Research and Triskelion Center for the Arts in Brookyln, NY, and the Boston Center for the Arts.
 Most recently, their duet Here we go again (2019), created with significant contribution from Rachel Rizzuto, toured to Chicago, IL and Saint Louis, MO, before being adapted to a screendance for the 2020 Cleveland Dance Festival.
 Additionally, their choreography for live theatre has been seen at the Dick Van Dyke Auditorium, Agecroft Hall, and most recently in a production of Cabaret at the Krannert Center for the University of Illinois.
 In addition to extensively performing their own work, Elliot has performed and toured including as part of works by Sara Hook, Jenefer Davies, and Rachel Rizzuto.